jejrngyien/asl/README.md

 * **Top-1 / Top-5 Accuracy:** Primary correctness (Top-1) and candidate-set coverage (Top-5) - useful when visually similar classes compete.
 * **Macro-F1:** Class-balanced view that prevents frequent classes from dominating the metric - important for the typically imbalanced word-level distributions.
 * **Confusion Matrix:** Reveals **which** signs are conflated (e.g., similar handshapes or motions), guiding targeted data or augmentation fixes.
-* **Signer-Independent Test:** Ensures the model genuinely **generalizes across people**, avoiding “recognizing the signer” instead of the sign (the central validity criterion for this task).

 ---